Glass Artist

 The father of Mr. Ishimizu was the previous president and in childhood he grew up watching his back.
 He was happy to put a lot of time and effort into his confectionery research even during his holidays because of the close connection he feels towards making sweets and the joy and delightfulness it brings him.

+This vision has inspired him to continue his pursuit for creativity and originality.
 Through confectionery, he is also aiming to contribute to society by cultivating culture and education.
-As a Hokkaido based company, he also endeavors to convey the values and charms of Hokkaido, as well as giving importance to become a leader in the tourism industry.
+As a Hokkaido-based company, he also endeavors to convey the values and charms of Hokkaido, as well as giving importance to become a leader in the tourism industry.

 Product designer